Garth Brooks: 1989–1990: Breakthrough success

 Garth Brooks' eponymous first album was released in 1989 and was a chart success.
 It peaked at No. 2 on the Billboard Top Country Albums chart, and reached No. 13 on the Billboard 200 chart.
 Most of the album was traditionalist country, influenced in part by George Strait.
 The first single, "Much Too Young (To Feel This Damn Old)", was a country top 10 success.
 It was followed by Brooks' first number-one single on the Hot Country Songs chart, "If Tomorrow Never Comes".
 "Not Counting You" reached No. 2, and "The Dance" reached No. 1; its music video, directed by John Lloyd Miller, gave Brooks his first push towards a broader audience.
 Brooks has later claimed that out of all the songs he has recorded, "The Dance" remains his favorite.
 In 1989, Brooks embarked on his first major concert tour, as opening act for Kenny Rogers.

+Garth Brooks at the Country Music Awards 1991 after receiving awards for his first #1 album, No Fences.

 Brooks' second album, No Fences, was released in 1990 and spent 23 weeks at No. 1 on the Billboard Top Country Albums chart.
-The album also reached No. 3 on the Billboard 200, and eventually became Brooks' highest-selling album, with domestic shipments of 17 million.
+The album also reached No. 3 on the Billboard 200, and eventually became Brooks' highest-selling album, with domestic shipments of 18 million.
 It contained what would become Brooks' signature song, the blue collar anthem "Friends in Low Places", as well as other popular singles, "The Thunder Rolls" and "Unanswered Prayers".

 Each of these songs, as well as "Two of a Kind, Workin' on a Full House", reached No. 1 on the Hot Country Songs chart.

 While Brooks' musical style placed him squarely within the boundaries of country music, he was strongly influenced by the 1970s singer-songwriter movement, especially the works of James Taylor, whom he idolized and named his first child after, as well as Dan Fogelberg.
 Similarly, Brooks was influenced by the 1970s-era rock of Billy Joel and Bruce Springsteen and the operatic rock of Queen with Freddie Mercury.

 In his live shows, Brooks used a wireless headset microphone to free himself to run about the stage, adding energy and arena rock theatrics to spice up the normally staid country music approach to concerts.
-The band KISS was also one of Brooks' early musical influences, and his shows often reflect this.
+The band Kiss was also one of Brooks' early musical influences, and his shows often reflect this.
 Despite all the cited influences, Brooks stated the energetic style of his stage persona is directly inspired by Chris LeDoux.

 In late 1990, Brooks was inducted into the Grand Ole Opry.